-When $\tau_0$ decreases, the period between the outbursts gets shorter, and, below the bifurcation point the outbursts decay with time and the model evolves towards the endemic stable point as shown in Fig.~\ref{fig:calc1024-1026}.
+When $\tau_0$ decreases, the period between the outbursts gets shorter, and, below the bifurcation point the outbursts decay with time and the model evolves toward the endemic stable point as shown in Fig.~\ref{fig:calc1024-1026}.

 Although we did not try to fit observed data because the model is too crude to pretend to be realistic, the parameters used to generate Fig.~\ref{fig:calc1024} have been chosen to give plausible numbers for the first stage of the epidemic in France and Germany (with $\alpha$ and $\beta$ virus variants).
-The recovery time $\gamma$, which is the time during which an infected individual can contaminate susceptible individuals can be estimated to be 5 days, so that the mean immunity lifetime $\tau_0 = 22$, measured in terms of the recovery time is of the order of 3.7 months with a standard deviation of about 20 days, as shown by Fig.~\ref{fig:erlang} plotting the probability distribution function for the lifetime of the immunity following the disease.
+The recovery time $\gamma$, which is the time during which an infected individual can contaminate susceptible individuals can be estimated to be 5 days, so that the mean immunity lifetime $\tau_0 = 22$, measured in terms of the recovery time is of the order of 3.7 months with a standard deviation of about 20 days, as shown in Fig.~\ref{fig:erlang} by plotting the probability distribution function for the lifetime of the immunity following the disease.
 The period between the outbursts on Fig.~\ref{fig:calc1024} is $33.37\,\times\,$the recovery time, i.e.\ 166.8 days, which is the order of magnitude of the time separating outbursts at the very beginning of the epidemic.
-Choosing parameters leading to a larger value for $\tau_0$, i.e.\ a longer immunity lifetime which is not implausible, would bring the period between the outbursts well above the observed values, which already casts a doubt on the validity of this model for the Covid-19 epidemics.
+Choosing parameters leading to a larger value for $\tau_0$, i.e.\ a longer immunity lifetime that is not implausible, would bring the period between the outbursts well above the observed values, which already casts a doubt on the validity of this model for the Covid-19 epidemics.